DLL library - what is it and how to open it. More about static and dynamic libraries

 Microsoft Windows Operating System

 Microsoft Windows Operating System platforms mostly used files with .ANI extension, a graphic file format used for animated mouse cursors, which are also defined as Windows Animated Cursor.
 These files have the same functions with CUR file format or better known as the Static Cursor; its distinction is that being an animated cursor with the use of strings of images to show animation.
 The format is based on the Microsoft RIFF file format, which is utilized as storage for keeping the individual frames, which are typical Windows icons of the animation.
 This type of file is usually integrated in a customized theme for desktop, and is helpful to personalize the CPU system.
 Its final animation is designed with some icon frames are used for showing a single image after another to generate animation.
-Despite a number of frames using the icon format, part of the stored data in the animated cursor file handle the order of the step, length, title, and the author of the animation.a word of warning
+Despite a number of frames using the icon format, part of the stored data in the animated cursor file handle the order of the step, length, title, and the author of the animation.

 Be careful not to rename the extension on the .dll files or any other files.
 This will not change the file type.
 Only special program To convert, you can change the file from one file type to another.